When hair loss starts, you need to act quickly.

 Light use needs to be ongoing because results stop when use stops.

-SHOWN IN THE PHOTO ON THE LEFT: Capillus82 Low Level Laser Therapy Cap
+SHOWN IN THE PHOTO ABOVE: Capillus82 Low Level Laser Therapy Cap

 5. PRP / Platelet Rich Plasma is a relatively new treatment for hair loss that works best for hereditary androgenic alopecia, the most common type of hair loss for both men and women.
 It's a great option for people who are not good candidates for hair transplant surgery or those who want a more aggressive non-surgical approach to treatment.
 Patients with thinning hair - who do not have areas that are totally bald - are the best candidates.